 London Stadium: £486 million

-London Stadium was purpose-built for the 2012 Olympics, which were, of course, held in London.
-The stadium cost £486 million to build.
-This amount is about £679 million when adjusted for today’s inflation.
+London Stadium was purpose-built for the 2012 Olympics.
+The stadium cost £486 million to build, which is approximately £679 million when adjusted for today’s inflation.

 Allianz Arena: £500 million

-While the initial cost of this statement wouldn’t specifically land it on our list of the most expensive stadiums, the unplanned costs that were passed onto the state were enough to push the Allianz Arena into this category.
+While the initial cost of this statement wouldn’t specifically place it on our list of the most expensive stadiums, the unplanned costs passed onto the state were enough to push the Allianz Arena into this category.

-Adjusted for inflation, the costs for the build and the necessary changes to the surrounding area surpassed £500 million, but then again, a stadium that will host a team like FC Bayern Munich needs this kind of cash boost.
+Adjusted for inflation, the costs for the build and the necessary changes to the surrounding area surpassed £500 million.
+However, a stadium that will host a team like FC Bayern Munich requires this kind of investment.
 At full capacity, this arena can host over 75,000 fans, too!

 Santiago Bernabeu: £500 million